How to Unlearn Your Constant Need to Be Liked and Chosen

 Beginning to ignore others and focus entirely on your own progress isn’t easy.
 But it’s simple.

-But then my counselor told me something in one session; four little words that changed everything.
+Once, my counselor told me four little words that changed everything.

 Stay in your lane.